truenas/documentation/static/includes/SetUpStorjiXAccountS3Access.md

    {{< trueimage src="/images/SCALE/DataProtection/StorjCreateAccessSelectConfig.png" alt="Storj Access Permissions Window." id="Storj Access Permissions Window." >}}

    {{< hint type=note >}}
-   If you want to use the TrueNAS option to [add new buckets](#setting-up-the-truecloud-backup-task) in SCALE, set the access configuration to **Full Access**.
+   If you want to use the TrueNAS option to [add new buckets](#setting-up-the-truecloud-backup-task) in TrueNAS, set the access configuration to **Full Access**.
    {{< /hint >}}

 4. (Optional) If configuring advanced access options: